 Plasma enhanced chemical vapor deposition (PECVD) for the purpose of applying a low friction coating is a common application of plasma coating technology.
 The requirement of changing the surface energy of an elastomeric seal, O-ring or component that has a tacky surface in order to ease assembly or enable vibratory bowl feeding is often applied in industry.

 The process of applying a low friction coating is performed in a low pressure plasma system.
 This process can be performed on a tray of flat parts or bulk in a basket or canister tumbled parts.
 The batch process is first plasma cleaned and activated to ensure the coating has a clean, active surface to bond to.
-Then the batch of parts are exposed to a plasma process to apply the desired process chemistry required to coat the low friction material of choice without breaking vacuum.
+Then the batch of parts is exposed to a plasma process to apply the desired process chemistry required to coat the low friction material of choice without breaking vacuum.
 These coatings can be from a range of PTFE like materials.
-SiO2 like materials or carbon or enhanced carbon coatings.
+SiO2-like materials or carbon or enhanced carbon coatings.
 Optimization of surface for low friction applications has a great deal of options for consideration.

 The transportation industry has a number of applications where elastomeric seals are used in a wide range of products.
 The seals used in these applications are often assembled in a method that can damage the seal during assembly.
 This damage is caused by abrasion, pinching and nicking.
 Having a low friction coating on the surface of the elastomer during this assembly process is a great way to minimize and manage this damage.